PO Box 10, Oxford, OX1 1EN

 Tel 01865 249811

 A secure tenancy allows certain people the right to take over a tenancy when a tenant dies.
 They are:

-A spouse or civil partner must have occupied the property as their only or principal home at the time of the tenant's death
+A spouse or civil partner, or those living together as husband and wife or civil partners, must have occupied the property as their only or principal home at the time of the tenant's death.

 If there is no one eligible to succeed under law the tenancy will come to an end.

 Anyone living in the property would have to leave.

 However, it is our policy to offer a new tenancy to certain remaining relatives who would have succeeded if there had not been a previous succession.
 For example the adult child of a tenant whose tenancy started before April 2012.

 They would have no right to remain in the property, but would be moved to appropriate accommodation.
 For example a one bed flat if they were on their own.